The Doctor's Companions

 (David A. McIntee)

 Frobisher's exact species is a Whifferdill, a shape shifter that can become anything they want.
 They are some of the most efficient shifters known, especially since they don't have to shift to their natural state in between changes.
 Frobisher constantly maintains the shape of a penguin because he finds it relaxing, and took the name of Frobisher because the personality he made for that name had fewer problems than his Avan Tarklu persona.
-Since he began to travel with The Doctor, he has only ever taken on his original shape once - to escape some policemen in 'Mission: Impractical'.
+Since he began to travel with The Doctor, he has only ever taken on his original shape once, when escaping pursuing law enforcement officials ("Mission: Impractical"), finding his penguin disguise more relaxing even on such trips as him and The Doctor attending the Star Wars premiere in 1977.

 Audio - The Holy Terror